mixelpixel/The-C-Programming-Language/README.md

 # Chapter 1 - A Tutorial Introduction
 # 1.1 Getting Started
-As an example of what is now an "outdated" style of C in the book, [the first exercise](ch1/1.1_hello.c) does not include declaring a functions return type and setting a return value:
+As an example of what is now an "outdated" style of C in the book, [the "Hello, world!" program](ch1/1.1_hello.c) does not include declaring a functions return type and setting a return value:
 ```c
 #include <stdio.h>